protontypes/open-sustainable-technology/README.md

 - [HydroMT](https://github.com/Deltares/hydromt) - An open-source Python package that facilitates the process of building and analyzing spatial geoscientific models with a focus on water system model.
 - [Watershed Workflow](https://github.com/environmental-modeling-workflows/watershed-workflow) - Python workflows for data-rich, hyper-resolution simulations of hydrologic models on watersheds.
 - [RoGeR](https://github.com/Hydrology-IFH/roger) - Runoff Generation Research, is a process-based hydrological model that can be applied from plot to catchment scale.
+- [ATS](https://github.com/amanzi/ats) - The Advanced Terrestrial Simulator is a code for solving ecosystem-based, integrated, distributed hydrology.

 ### Ocean Circulation Models
 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.